Tommy Suharto: Other legal cases

-Garuda lawsuit
+Garuda Indonesia lawsuit

 In May 2011, Tommy won a lawsuit against Garuda Indonesia for Rp 12.51 billion ($1.46 million) in damages.
 The case concerned a sponsored article titled "A New Destination to Enjoy in Bali" in the December 2009 issue of Garuda's in-flight magazine.
 The feature was supposed to be promoting Tommy's Pecatu resort, but a footnote at the end of the article, added by the translator, mentioned Tommy was a convicted murderer.
 Presiding Judge Tahsin said the article had ruined Tommy’s reputation "as a national and international businessman".
 He said Tommy's past should not have been mentioned because he had completed his prison term.

 Rolls-Royce bribery case

 In 2012, former Rolls-Royce employee Dick Taylor alleged the company gave a $20 million bribe and a blue Rolls–Royce car to Tommy in the early 1990s for his help in persuading Garuda Indonesia to buy Rolls’ Trent 700 engine for Airbus A330 aircraft.
-Tommy's lawyers in 2013 issued a statement denying their client had ever accepted any money or a car, or that he had recommended Rolls-Royce engines to Garuda.
+Tommy's lawyers in 2013 issued a statement denying their client had ever accepted any money or a car, or that he had recommended Rolls-Royce engines to Garuda Indonesia.

 Britain's Serious Fraud Office (SFO) in 2017 entered into a Deferred Prosecution Agreement (DPA) with Rolls-Royce over the bribery and corruption scandal.
 Rolls-Royce was required to pay a total of £671 million for its criminal conduct in deals that covered Indonesia, Thailand, India, Russia, Nigeria, China and Malaysia.
 A summary by the SFO stated that bribes were paid by Rolls-Royce to two Indonesian intermediaries.

 In October 2017, Tommy's lawyer Erwin Kallo reiterated the denial of Tommy's involvement in the case.
 He expressed concern that conventional media had been duped by fake news without checking sources.
 In particular, he singled out Wikipedia Indonesia for linking Tommy to the Rolls-Royce case even after the denials.